Auto Theft Laws in Tennessee

 In both motor vehicle theft and joyriding cases, defendants commonly assert the defense that they believed they had the owner's permission to use the vehicle.
 The issue is whether the defendant had the owner's consent to drive the car on the particular instance in question.
 Having past permission doesn't necessarily equate to permission in that instance.

-In theft cases, defendants often use the defense that they did not intend to permanently deprive the owner of the vehicle and so the crime is joyriding, not theft.
+In theft cases, defendants often use the defense that they didn't intend to permanently deprive the owner of the vehicle and so the crime is joyriding, not theft.

 Obtaining Legal Assistance

 Any criminal conviction can have serious and lasting consequences.
-If you are accused of or charged with committing a crime in Tennessee, you should talk to a local criminal defense attorney.
+If you're accused of or charged with committing a crime in Tennessee, talk to a local criminal defense attorney.
 A lawyer will tell you how your case is likely to fare in court, depending on the assigned judge and prosecutor, the law, and the facts of your case.
-An attorney can help you navigate the criminal justice system so that you can obtain the best possible outcome.
+An attorney can help you navigate the criminal system so that you can obtain the best possible outcome.

 DEFEND YOUR RIGHTS